 Flexible Education

-Sixth Grader Takes Pre-Algebra Course Over the Summer to Accelerate Learning
+Sixth Grader Takes Pre-Algebra Online Course to Accelerate Learning

 In April 2020, when Florida Virtual School (FLVS) student Kendall T. was only 12 years old, she felt a sharp pain in her back.
 As the pain increased, she asked her mom, Misty, to look at her back.
 What she found was a huge bruise, which was odd because Kendall hadn’t done any activities that day that would have caused it.
 Then, a few minutes later, her feet started to tingle.
 At that point, Misty decided it was time to go to the emergency room, and by the time they got there 20 minutes later, Kendall couldn’t stand.